recruitlyio/assignments-fullstack/readme.md

 ## About Our Platform

-We're building an AI-enhanced recruitment platform with specialized agents that automate key aspects of the hiring process.
+We are building an Agentic recruitment platform with specialized agents that automate key aspects of the hiring process.
 Our technology stack includes React, Node.js, TypeScript, and modern AI/LLM integrations.

 ## Challenge Options